StarRocks/starrocks/docs/en/table_design/Data_distribution.md

 #### View the number of buckets

 After creating a table, you can execute [SHOW PARTITIONS](../sql-reference/sql-statements/data-manipulation/SHOW_PARTITIONS.md) to view the number of buckets set by StarRocks for each partition.
-As for a table configured with hash bucketing, the number of buckets for each partitions is fixed.
+Tables configured with hash bucketing have a fixed number of buckets per partition.

 :::info